-Computer Use

-The Writing Center is equipped with computers for word processing purposes, using Microsoft Word.
-Writing Center staff members provide free basic computer instruction for word processing and are usually available to answer quick questions on a variety of topics related to writing and word processing.
+Computer Use-Each center is equipped with computers that have Microsoft Word, Excel, and other Microsoft products.
+(The Learning Center on the Roane County campus also has Macintosh computers.)
+Center staff members provide free basic computer instruction.
 It is not necessary to make an appointment to use a computer.
-The centers also provide email and Web access.
+The centers also provide Campus Pipeline and Web access.